 Don’t you know you could make a lot more money if you shipped?

 I do.
 But I also know that there’s more to life than money.
 Absolutely nothing about shipping records or online commerce appeals to me.
 Besides, where else would I find the satisfaction that comes from interacting face-to-face with my customers?

 I have hand-delivered records to Venice, California, and Barcelona, Spain.
 But those were unusual circumstances that have the same solution at their root: I was going there anyway.
 Neither time did I ship anything or enter a post office.

 I’m looking for a particular record that is not on your website.
 Do you have one in the loft or can you let me know the next time you find one?

 And I’ve always wanted to make out with Hud-era Patricia Neal.
 Alas, like the universe, Volver has rules.

 Look, if the record is sufficiently rare, believe me, you are not the first person to ask me for it.
 If I did offer a reserve service, you’d have to be put at the end of the line behind everyone who’s already asked for the same title.
 Offering such a service would therefore decrease your chance of getting the record.

 My current system means absolutely everyone has the same opportunity to purchase my records by checking the site at 7 PM each night.
 New customers will not lose out because of favoritism or lists.

 I mentioned off-hand that I was looking for a certain record and a while later one appeared on your site and you didn’t give me a heads-up.
 Why?

 I consider this the same question as the previous one, but just to clarify: people talk to me about records every single day.
-I do not have the capacity or interest in memorizing their wants and desires.
+I do not have the interest in memorizing their wants and desires.
 Further, due to the previously mentioned stroke, I do not have the mental capacity to do so.